 Optimizing Resume Content with IT/Programming Keywords

-Write the best resume possible by carefully reading the job ad and including skills-based keywords from the position requirements.
+How to tailor your resume to a job.
 Many hiring managers use applicant tracking systems (ATS) to filter applications based on resume keywords they write in their job ads.
 The more IT Manager –related keywords you can use, the higher the chances your resume gets past the ATS and onto the hiring manager’s shortlist of applications.

 The ATS keyword research process doesn’t have to be difficult.
 In fact, it’s a straightforward process if you’re doing it with Rezi.
 Our AI Keyword Targeting feature allows you to upload a job description and instantly see which keywords should be included in your resume's content.

 Job seekers can now use AI to create the perfect application with minimal effort.
 How long does it take to make a resume writes tailored content instantly and prevents writer’s block completely.
 It’s that simple yet highly effective in helping you get more job offers and interviews faster.

 All you need to do is enter a few details such as: